RealKareemAnees/API-Security-in-Action/Readme.md

 ![alt text](image-22.png)

-## Role based access controll
+## Role based access control

 we give users roles, roles carry permission

-like AWS polices, they have permission, and I can attach polices to subjects (users or group of users)
+like AWS policies, they have permission, and I can attach policies to subjects (users or group of users)

 ![alt text](image-23.png)